joshhager04/Agario/README.md

  **If you are getting an _EADDRINUSE_ error, it means that the port required to run Ogar UL is being used.
 Usually, Skype is the culprit.
 To solve this, either close out skype, or change the serverPort value in settings/advconfig.ini to a different port.
 You will have to change your IP connection to "127.0.0.1:PORT"**

 ### Configuring Ogar UL
 To control how your server is running, you can edit your settings to your own liking in `src/settings/`.
-If you don't want your config gets overwritten by the updates, you can copy the configs you want and paste it into `override.ini` *(where configs doesn't matter, either from "config.ini", "advConfig.ini" or "clientConfig.ini")*
+If you don't want your config gets overwritten by the updates, you can copy the configs you want and paste it into `override.ini` *(where the configs come from doesn't matter, either from "config.ini", "advConfig.ini" or "clientConfig.ini")*

 ### Plugins
 #### How can I get plugins?
 Is there any official library?